-$^{13}$ The first two objectives are research and teaching.
+2 The first two objectives are research and teaching.
 The third objective refers to collaboration with surrounding society and the act of disseminating research outside academia.
-This objective became Swedish law on July 1, 2009, through a change in the Higher Education Act (Högskolelagen).
+This objective became Swedish law on July 1st, 2009, through a change in the Higher Education Act (Högskolelagen).

-&lt;sup>14 See Eliasson and Eliasson (1997) for an analysis of the crucial role of buyers' competence in the artistic creativity of 15th century Florence.
+3 See ELIASSON and ELIASSON 1997 for an analysis of the crucial role of buyers' competence in the artistic creativity of 15th century Florence.